Serving all people by providing personalized health and wellness through exemplary care, education and research.

 METHYLPREDNISOLONE (meth ill pred NISS oh lone) is a corticosteroid.
 It is commonly used to treat inflammation of the skin, joints, lungs, and other organs.
 Common conditions treated include asthma, allergies, and arthritis.
 It is also used for other conditions, such as blood disorders and diseases of the adrenal glands.

-Take this medicine by mouth with a drink of water.
+Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Take it with food or milk to avoid stomach upset.
+Take this medicine with food.
 If you are taking this medicine once a day, take it in the morning.
-Do not take more medicine than you are told to take.
+Do not take it more often than directed.
 Do not suddenly stop taking your medicine because you may develop a severe reaction.
 Your doctor will tell you how much medicine to take.
 If your doctor wants you to stop the medicine, the dose may be slowly lowered over time to avoid any side effects.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 Side effects that you should report to your doctor or health care professional as soon as possible:

 allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue